UU-Hydro/RiverScape/README.md

     `conda env create -f requirements.yaml`

-    The requirements file will create a Python environment named `riverscape`.
-In case you prefer a different name you need to edit the `requirements.yaml` file.
+    The requirements file will create a environment named *riverscape* using Python 3.8.
+In case you prefer a different name or Python version you need to edit the *requirements.yaml* file.

  3. Activate the environment in a command prompt: